twitu/genome-assembly/README.md

 ||||**C**| **A** | **A** | **G**
 ||||**C**| **A** | **A** | **T**

 **Deleting entries selected for extension is tricky**.
 Simultaneous nested iteration and deletion can cause memory corruption when both entries are adjacent and in the same `hash_table`.
 The iterator cannot handle complex multiple deletions.
-As shown below each case is to be individually handled in find extension function to prevent missing entries or memory corruption.
+The example shows `extension_a` which refers to `extension_b` where both are to be deleted, a similar case can occur when `extension_b` refers to `extension_a`.
+Each case has to be handled the find extension function to prevent skipping entries or memory corruption.

 ![safe deletion](./img/safe_deletion.svg)